tobsel7/price-indicators/README.md

 The analysis folder is a **collections of interactive python worksheets**.
 Using the previously generated, they create visualizations of various aspects from the datasets.

 ## How to run:
 Open the worksheets using jupyter notebook.

+# Error Handling
 If errors arise, it is most likely due to missing libraries (numpy, pandas, PyTorch, sklearn, seaborn, matplotlib, sci-kit etc.) or data sets.

+In case of missing libraries, install the respective libaries using commans like:

+pip install numpy

+pip install pandas

+...

+In case of missing data sets, generate them using the **create** command in the cli application (*charts/main.py*)

+If a program is crashing, it is most likely due to incorrect configurations, current working directory or unset yahoo finance api key.

+When running the python tool the current working directory must be **price-indicators/charts**.

+The api key can be set dynamically in the cli session using the command **set key SECRET-YAHOO-API-KEY** or by writing it down in the file price-indicators/charts/api/api_key.py